 Best Boutique: Caravel Hotel

 Caravel Hotel is something of a gem, offering a much ritzier feel than its two-star rating suggests.
 Design is a focus, with each room boasting its own feature wall covered with street photography or framed mosaic artwork.
-The inspiration for these feature walls is Macau’s own rich cultural heritage.
+The inspiration for these feature walls is Macao’s own rich cultural heritage.
 Reviewers praise the rooms for their quality linens, comfortable mattresses, and artistic bathrooms.
 Choose a Standard Room with a double or two single beds or upgrade to a Suite for a separate living room and bathtub.

 The Caravel experience is all about added extras.
 Each room includes complimentary toiletries, bottled water, cookies, tea, and coffee; while free Wi-Fi keeps you connected.
 Breakfast is also included.
-It’s a simple, continental offering but it gives you the energy you need for a full morning spent exploring the landmarks of Macau’s UNESCO-recognized center.
+It’s a simple, continental offering but it gives you the energy you need for a full morning spent exploring the landmarks of Macao’s UNESCO-recognized center.
 Monte Fort, Senado Square, and Pao Gong Temple are all within easy walking distance.
 Don’t feel as though you’ve had enough exercise?
 Pay a visit to the hotel gym.

 Best for Families: Pousada de Coloane Beach Hotel & Restaurant

 Families looking to escape the fast pace of Cotai should head to Pousada de Coloane Beach Hotel.
-Located at Macau’s southernmost tip in laid-back, rural Coloane, it overlooks the South China Sea and is a five-minute walk from Cheoc Van Beach.
+Located at Macao’s southernmost tip in laid-back, rural Coloane, it overlooks the South China Sea and is a five-minute walk from Cheoc Van Beach.
 Children will love playing on the sandy shore or in the adjacent Olympic-sized swimming pool.
 There’s also a smaller pool back at base and free Wi-Fi in the hotel’s public areas for tech-savvy kids.

 The Family Suite sleeps four and all rooms have air-conditioning, cable TV and a private sea-view balcony.
 A generous bathtub comes in handy for bathing babies and toddlers with minimum fuss.
 For breakfast, lunch, and dinner, sample the authentic Portuguese cuisine on offer at the hotel restaurant.
 While the kids are playing in the pool, Mom and Dad can kick back on the vine-covered trellis with a glass or two of Portuguese wine.
 Other useful amenities include a 24-hour front desk, room service, and free on-site parking.